Choctaw: Traditional communal economy

+Historical architecture

+Both, the Chickasaw and the Choctaw Indians traditionally made three kinds of buildings, per family, consisting of 1) a summer house (made into an oblong square), 2) a corn house (also made into an oblong square), and 3) a winter house, which latter was made circular, and was also known as the 'hot house'.

-Traditional clothing
+Historical clothing

 The colorful dresses worn by today's Choctaw are made by hand.
 They are based on designs of their ancestors, who adapted 19th-century European-American styles to their needs.
 Today many Choctaw wear such traditional clothing mainly for special events.
 Choctaw elders, especially the women, dress in their traditional garb every day.
 Choctaw dresses are trimmed by full diamond, half diamond or circle, and crosses that represent stickball sticks.